Recipient: Adams, Abigail

 I had hopes that Time would have produced such Evidence, as would have removed Doubt.

-not be at a Loss.
-If the Marks in favour of it are not such as to establish a full
+I should not be at a Loss.
+If the Marks in favour of it are not such as to establish

-those against it are not such as to exclude all Hope.
-The Subject is delicate and
+a full Confidence those against it are not such as to exclude all Hope.
+The Subject

-the Security of Your receiving it and its being confined to your own Breast.
-Whatever
+assured of the Security of Your receiving it and its being confined to your own Breast.

-Friendship demands, I will tho' painful, at least attempt—and shall agreable to Your
+Whatever Friendship demands, I will tho' painful, at least attempt—and shall agreable

-when I can find an Opportunity (which indeed but seldom occurs) and a Prospect of
+to Your Desire, when I can find an Opportunity (which indeed but seldom occurs) and

 The Gold sent by Y[our]